OSGeo/gdal/doc/source/development/building_from_source.rst

     Path to a shared or static library file for ``kmlengine``

-.. option:: GDAL_USE_LIBKML=ON/OFF

-    Control whether to use LibKML.
-Defaults to ON when LibKML is found.

 .. option:: LIBKML_MINIZIP_LIBRARY

     Path to a shared or static library file for ``minizip``